-A city with a rich history, a vibrant culture and delicious food – Marrakech offers endless possibilities for travellers.
+A city with a rich history, a vibrant culture and delicious food – Marrakech offers endless possibilities for travelers.
 Here are some of the popular places to visit and activities to do during your time on the IVHQ Morocco - Marrakech program.

 The medina is a lively, compact area of Marrakech made of maze-like streets that showcase vibrant colours, delicious scents, and plenty of opportunities to shop.
 Bargaining is very common when purchasing goods in these areas, including ceramics, jewellery, clothing, babouches, and food.
 The Marrakech Medina was founded in 1070-72 by the Almoravids, and was considered a political, economic and cultural center in the city.
 Within the walls several historical monuments can be found, including: the Koutoubiya Mosque, the Kasbah, monumental doors and gardens, the Bandia Palace, Saadian Tombs, as well as the Ben Youssef Madrasa.